Wyllbirn History, Family Crest & Coats of Arms

 Early Origins of the Wyllbirn family

 The surname Wyllbirn was first found in Lincolnshire where they were Lords of the manor of Welbourn and conjecturally descended from a Norman noble, Robert Malet, who was granted the church and mill by King William the Conqueror in 1066.
 The ancestry of Robert goes back to Graville near Havre in Normandy in 990, where he was descended from Algar, the seventh Earl of Mercia.

 Early History of the Wyllbirn family

 This web page shows only a small excerpt of our Wyllbirn research.
-Another 158 words (11 lines of text) covering the years 1605, 1929, 1640, 1702, 1699 and 1702 are included under the topic Early Wyllbirn History in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) covering the years 1605, 1929, 1640, 1702, 1699, 1702 and 1697 are included under the topic Early Wyllbirn History in all our PDF Extended History products and printed products wherever possible.

 Wyllbirn Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Wyllbirn are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Wyllbirn include Welborne, Welborn, Welbourne, Welburn and others.

 Early Notables of the Wyllbirn family (pre 1700)

-Outstanding amongst the family at this time was Thomas Welbourne (Welbourn) (executed at York, 1 August 1605), an English Roman Catholic teacher; Catholic martyr, beatified in 1929.
+Outstanding amongst the family at this time was Thomas Welbourne (Welbourn) (executed at York, 1 August 1605), an English Roman Catholic teacher, Catholic martyr, beatified in 1929.
 Thomas Wellborn (also: Welbourn, Welbourne, Wellbourne), (1640-1702), served as Captain in the King's Militia, and...

 Another 41 words (3 lines of text) are included under the topic Early Wyllbirn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Wyllbirn family to the New World and Oceana
+Migration of the Wyllbirn family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Wyllbirn, or a variant listed above: Sam, Mathew, and Robert Welbourne settled in Virginia in 1652.